bonseyes/SFD/sfd_test_code/evaluation/README.md

 The scripts takes the following arguments:

 ```
--p  A folder where all the _TESTED_ models' outputs are.
-The structure of the folder should be like:
+-p  A directory where all the _TESTED_ models' outputs are.
+The structure of the directory should be like:
     .
-    +-- _Original
+    +-- _Original/
-    |   +-- 0--Parade
+    |   +-- 0--Parade/
-    |   +-- 10--People_Marching
+    |   +-- 10--People_Marching/
     |   +-- etc
-    +-- _SFD-640x640-1CH-VGG-CaffeSSD-Float32-Dense_iter_120000
+    +-- _SFD-640x640-1CH-VGG-CaffeSSD-Float32-Dense_iter_120000/
-    |   +-- 0--Parade
+    |   +-- 0--Parade/
-    |   +-- 10--People_Marching
+    |   +-- 10--People_Marching/
     |   +-- etc
-    +-- _SFD-640x640-3CH-VGG-CaffeSSD-Float32-Dense
+    +-- _SFD-640x640-3CH-VGG-CaffeSSD-Float32-Dense/
-    |   +-- 0--Parade
+    |   +-- 0--Parade/
-    |   +-- 10--People_Marching
+    |   +-- 10--People_Marching/
     |   +-- etc

-    The important thing is that each model should have its own separate folder with its corresponding detections (and the name of the folder should respect the ones in [here](../../models/README.md)
+    The important thing is that each model should have its own separate directory with its corresponding detections.

--m  Folder where the groundtruth labels in .mat format are.
+-m  Directory where the groundtruth labels in .mat format are.
 This labels come with the eval_tools provided by WIDER homepage

--b  Folder where the other models baselines are.
-This folder also comes with the eval_tools provided by WIDER homepage.
+-b  Directory where the other models baselines are.
+This directory also comes with the eval_tools provided by WIDER homepage.
 ```

 Example: